 Forearm Plank

-The forearm plank is an effective exercise for building core strength and stability.
-It targets the transverse abdominis, rectus abdominis, and other core muscles.
+This is a simple, yet powerful exercise that focuses on building core strength and stability.
+It engages key muscles like the transverse abdominis, rectus abdominis, and other stabilizers in your core.

-To make the exercise more difficult, raise one leg off the ground and hold this position before repeating with the other leg.
+To make the exercise more challenging, raise one leg off the ground and hold this position before repeating with the other leg.

 How To Do Forearm Plank